VT-Intrinsic: Physics-Based Decomposition of Reflectance and Shading using a Single Visible-Thermal Image Pair: Introduction

 \section{Introduction}

-Intrinsic image decomposition (IID) is a long-standing problem~\cite{barrow1978IID} that aims to separate the diffuse albedo and shading from a photograph.
-This decomposition is useful for several computer graphics (recoloring, relighting, and compositing) and computer vision applications (material recognition and object tracking).
-Recent advances in neural networks have significantly improved IID performance by leveraging learned priors~\cite{garces2022survey} from auxiliary datasets, helping to regularize this inherently ill-posed problem.
-However, acquiring ground truth data for real-world scenes remains a major bottleneck, often requiring specialized procedures and equipment~\cite{5459428}, which limits scalability.
+Understanding how a scene appears from the interaction between \textit{surface reflectance} (the intrinsic material color, often approximated as diffuse \textit{albedo}) and \textit{incident illumination} (\textit{shading} determined by lighting and geometry) has long been a central pursuit in vision and imaging sciences~\cite{barrow1978IID}.
+Disentangling these physical factors is useful for various applications in graphics (recoloring, relighting, and compositing) and vision (object recognition and tracking).
+Recent learning-based methods have made progress by formulating this task in an end-to-end framework and inferring statistical priors from auxiliary datasets to constrain the otherwise ill-posed inverse problem~\cite{garces2022survey}.
+However, collecting ground-truth data for real-world scenes remains infeasible, as measuring surface reflectance and shading requires specialized equipment and controlled procedures~\cite{MITIntrinsic,wu2023maw}.

-In this paper, we introduce a novel framework that leverages a single auxiliary thermal image to decompose a visible image of a scene into its albedo and shading components.
+In this paper, we introduce a novel physics-based framework that leverages a single auxiliary thermal image to decompose a visible image of a scene into its albedo and shading components.
 To see why a thermal image is useful here, we consider the underlying physical principles that govern albedo and shading.
 Shading corresponds to the total incident energy (or irradiance) at a scene point, while albedo represents the proportion of that energy reflected by the surface.
-For opaque objects, the unreflected portion of the incident energy is absorbed as internal energy, contributing to thermal radiation in the heat transfer process.
-This radiation can be detected by a thermal camera in the long-wave infrared range (7–14 $\mu\mathrm{m}$).
-However, directly estimating the absorbed light is challenging without prior knowledge of the surface albedo. \citet{joint_light_and_heat_transport} addressed this issue by modeling heat generation using heat transport equations and estimating it from the heat flow observed in a thermal \textit{video}.
-Inspired by their work, we pose a new question: {\it What can be achieved using only a single thermal image?}
+For opaque objects, the unreflected portion of the incident energy is absorbed, which contributes to the thermal radiation.
+This radiation can be detected by a thermal camera in the long-wave infrared range (8–14 $\mu\mathrm{m}$).
+A recent technique called JoLHT-Video~\cite{joint_light_and_heat_transport} addressed this issue by modeling heat transport equations and estimating it from the transient heat flow observed by a thermal \textit{video}.
+However, directly estimating the absorbed light is challenging as it requires controlled and visible-only lighting and transient thermal measurements from video, Inspired by this work, we pose the following question: {\it What can be achieved using only a single thermal image?}